Talking Out of Turn

 "Talking Out of Turn" is a 1981 single written by John Lodge and first released by the Moody Blues on their 1981 album Long Distance Voyager.
 It was also released as the third single from the album in November 1981 with "Veteran Cosmic Rocker" on the B-side.

 The song lasts more than seven minutes long.
-It became a minor hit in the United States, reaching number 65 on the Billboard Hot 100 and number 60 on Cash Box.
+It reached number 65 on the Billboard Hot 100 and number 60 on Cash Box.
 It did better in Canada, where it reached number 27.

 Music and lyrics

 The instrumentation is augmented by the New World Philharmonic Orchestra, with an arrangement scored by producer Pip Williams and keyboardist Pat Moraz.
 Moraz also used a music sequencer to create the "spronging" sound that serves as the song's musical hook, which Williams felt gives the song a modern sound.
 Music journalist Geoffrey Freakes described Moraz' intro to the song as sounding like his former band Yes and described Justin Hayward's guitar solos as being "almost histrionic by his standards."
 At the end of the song, violins prominently play a variation on the tune of the chorus.

 The Star Press critic Kim Teverbaugh described the lyrics as being "about love slipping away."
 Lodge said:

 It really is about talking out of turn.
 I think we all have this situation, where sometimes you take a bit too much from someone – and I don't mean materially; I'm talking about emotionally – and you can just keep talking about it and you suddenly realize that you shouldn't have said anything, really.

 Williams called it "An absolute favorite of mine and one of the best [John Lodge] songs ever."